 CGU participants may take either option or combine PFF courses with Open Workshops.
 To discuss your specific plan, please contact the PFF team at email@example.com.

-Once we have enrolled you, we will invite you to join the PFF Canvas site for Open Worksops.
-We use our Canvas site to provide everything you need to work toward the Certificate from workshop preparation, calendars, assignments, announcements, and progress tracking.
+Once we have enrolled you, we will add you to the PFF Canvas site for Open Workshops.
+We use our Canvas site to provide everything you need to work toward the Certificate from workshop preparation, calendars, assignments, announcements, and e-portfolios.

 YES.
 This is why we have designed a modular, flexible program.
 In your first semester, you can enroll with PFF and begin attending workshops as you settle into the routine of a graduate student workload.
 You can then step up the pace in your second semester.

 The PFF Open Workshop pathway to the Certificate is free and open to all CGU students, alumni, faculty, and staff.

 The PFF Courses, however, have a fee attached.
 At this time, each course is $1390.00.
 Please see the CGU schedule of tuition and fees for the latest course fees.
 CGU students can opt to take the PFF Course pathway to the Certificate if they prefer a cohort-based, structured program, or combine a PFF Course with Open Workshops.
 Non-CGU students who want to earn the PFF Certificate may only do so through the PFF Course pathway.